 Landlords and developers are being asked to do more for their tenants as well, including offering storage space to tenants who need more room for customers to spread out.
 They are also working hard on making the terms simple and easy to attract digital-first brands.
 Once set up in the center or mall, these DTC names are seeing for themselves the power of a physical store.

 While ancillary retail has always added depth and style to any retail mix, it’s now more important than ever.
 Pop-ups, events, marketing, media all combine to create a sense of place and community, as well as healthily stoking the FOMO (fear of missing out) factor that one just can’t buy online.
-Listen to the full webinar to hear more insights about maximizing ancillary income throughout the pandemic as well as what trends are here to stay.

 - Deborah Kravitz, Pro Retail, Inc. & Provenzano Resources, Inc. (moderator)